o-biotech/public-web-docs/docs/launch-cloud-apps/ai-ml/azure-ml.md

 ## IoT Ensemble Storage Access

-IoT Ensemble provides out of the box APIs that allow you to interact with your data and devices.
+IoT Ensemble provides out-of-the-box APIs that allow you to interact with your data and devices.
 Leveraging the cold query endpoint will allow us to easily connect with Azure ML.
 Check out the [getting started guide](../../ingest-process-send/connecting-downstream) for more details.

 ## Azure Automated Machine Learning - Regression

-Apply automated ML when you want [Azure Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/concept-automated-ml) to train and tune a model for you using the target metric you specify.
+Apply automated ML when you want [Azure Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/concept-automated-ml) to train and tune a model using the target metric you specify.
 Automated ML democratizes the machine learning model development process, and empowers its users, no matter their data science expertise, to identify an end-to-end machine learning pipeline for any problem.
 Data scientists, analysts, and developers across industries can use automated ML to:

 - Implement ML solutions without extensive programming knowledge